A Guide to Setting Up Family Investment Company (FIC)

 How do you set up a Family Investment Company?

-Setting up a Family Investment Company involves forming a private limited company, drafting governing documents, appointing directors, and transferring assets.
-Professional advice is essential to ensure tax and legal compliance.
+Setting up a Family Investment Company involves forming a private limited company with Companies House, drafting bespoke articles of association and a shareholders’ agreement, appointing directors, designing the share structure, and funding the company with cash or assets.
+Professional legal and tax advice is essential at each stage to ensure the structure achieves its objectives without unintended tax consequences.

 Is a Family Investment Company a good idea?